kobiemb/PMAhackathon/README.md

 # PMAhackathon
-overview of deep learning and neural network method framework to morph selfie images into nearby art
+overview of deep learning and neural network method framework to morph selfie images into nearby art.
+Enjoy!